DeepLabCut/DeepLabCut/docs/intro.md

 This new JupyterBook Docs Hub serves as a landing page for both new and advanced users.
 Check out the left sidebar for new the main docs, but also tutorials and "recipes" for interesting ways to use DLC and functionality that is not documented elsewhere.
 Have a new recipe?
 Please contribute!

-To get started, click on the **"Welcome to Our Documentation Hub!"** in the table of contents!

 **Latest updates:**

 - **DeepLabCut supports multi-animal pose estimation!** maDLC is out of beta/rc mode and beta is depreciated, thanks to the testers out there!
 Your labeled data will be backwards compatible, but not all other steps.
-Please see the [new `2.2+` release](https://github.com/DeepLabCut/DeepLabCut/releases) for what's new & how to install it, please see our new [preprint, Lauer et al 2021](https://www.biorxiv.org/content/10.1101/2021.04.30.442096v1), and the new docs on how to use it!
+Please see the [new `2.2+` releases](https://github.com/DeepLabCut/DeepLabCut/releases) for what's new & how to install it, please see our new paper in [Nature Methods (2022)](https://www.nature.com/articles/s41592-022-01443-0), and the docs on how to use it!

 - We have a **real-time DeepLabCut-live!** package available! http://DLClive.deeplabcut.org